rand-net/indeed-scraper/readme.md

 $ python indeed-scraper.py

 ```
-* You can configure scrape parameters in config.yaml
+* You can configure scraper parameters in config.yaml.
 ```
 config.yaml